oleg-nenashev/oleg-nenashev/index.md

 ---

-Core maintainer, developer tools engineer, and open source leader working on Jenkins, Testcontainers, WireMock and Gradle.
-Former CD Foundation TOC chair, board member, and governance lead.
+Developer and maintainer working on automation and developer productivity tools and platforms.
+Contributing to Jenkins, Testcontainers, WireMock and other open source projects.

 [:octicons-arrow-right-24: See my open source work](./open-source/projects/README.md)